sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 Define the predicate $P$ as:<br>
 *$P(a)$: For $b_i = (i + a[i]) \bmod n,$ $b$ is a permutation of $\mathbb{Z}_n$.*<br>
-Now theorem 1 reduces to this lemma:
+Now the permutation theorem reduces to this lemma:

 **Lemma 2**: Let $a$ be a sequence of $n$ non-negative integers.
 Then $f_a$ is a bijection iff $P(a)$.